What’s New in Drupal 8 (Features and Screenshots)

 Drupal 8 is comparatively the easiest version of Drupal.
 Those of you who have worked with Drupal 7 will definitely agree with me.
 Isn’t it?
 However, it doesn’t matter, if you have worked with any of the previous versions of the Drupal or not because working with Drupal 8 will be a different experience altogether.
 In fact, you might already be using Drupal every day without even noticing because many government organizations use it for their official websites.

-As you know Druapl is a CMS.
+As you know Drupal is a CMS.
 Content Management System or CMS is a computer application which is responsible to manage the content of the website.
 A good CMS should be able to serve you with various required features to create, edit, manage, delete, and maintain the content on the web.
 Various CMSs can vary in features except for the basic functionality.
 It is used to get rid of the hand coding.
 And talking about precisely Drupal, it is the most customizable and scalable out there.
 It makes it easy to create a Drupal theme from scratch based on your requirements.
 Its community is constantly evolving and making it limitless.
 You can get free Drupal themes at Templatetoaster

 Uses of Drupal 8